Due to COVID-19, CRH will continue working remotely until further notice.

 Dr. Alan J. Allery Health Research Award

-- Current graduate or undergraduate students are eligible.
+Current undergraduate, graduate, or medical school students are eligible.

-- Time frame for when the research was conducted should be during the student’s higher educational experience.
+Time frame for when the research was conducted should be during the student’s higher educational

 Nominations should include and be limited to the following:

 A nomination letter which discusses the nominee's involvement in health research, the significance of the